jawira/case-converter/docs/known-issues.md

 Full case-mapping
 -----------------

-PHP 7.3 introduced [full case-mapping], in practice this means than you can have different results depending on your PHP version.
+PHP 7.3 introduced [Full Case-Mapping], in practice this means than you can have different results depending on your PHP version.

 ```php